Hardspace: Shipbreaker: Plot

 The player character, designated Shipbreaker #9346-52 (addressed variously by others simply as "52", "Rookie", or "Cutter"), is assigned to the Lynx Corporation salvage yard at Morrigan Station in orbit around Earth, to work off the $1.2 billion debt accumulated from signing up for the program.
 They are introduced to the other workers on their crew: Lou Steiner, Kaito Kovetchin, DeeDee Curazon, and the foreman, Joseph Weaver, who is the main point of interaction.
 As the player progresses through their contracts, Weaver takes a liking to the new shipbreaker, and eventually offers them his old ship, named Beulah for his mother, to fix up for themselves, using parts retrieved from salvaged ships.
 At the same time, Lou introduces them to the private E-mail server of an illegal unionization movement made up of disaffected Lynx employees pushing for better working conditions, in particular protesting against the "EverWork" program that allows Lynx to reconstitute shipbreakers to continue working when they are killed on the job.

-Wishing to see greater profits from their salvage division, Lynx sends administrators to oversee the shipbreaker crews.
+In order to combat the growing union sentiment, Lynx sends administrators to oversee the shipbreaker crews.
 The administrator sent to Weaver's crew, Hal Rhodes, pushes them forward without any regard for proper training or safety, and regularly berates the crew for not reaching their quotas.
 The naive Kaito becomes a particular target for Rhodes' ire, causing Lou to stand up to Rhodes in his defense.
 Lou continues to agitate for unionization, while Weaver attempts to reason with Rhodes.
 Matters reach a head when Kaito reveals the union movement's secret E-mail server to Rhodes, who discovers a message from Lou condemning his methods.
 Rhodes immediately fires her and removes privileges from the remaining shipbreakers, including taking Weaver's ship from the player character.
 Rhodes' petty cruelty ultimately leads Weaver and his crew to agree with Lou's standpoint and push for industrial action, deliberately sabotaging the work in order to damage Lynx's profits.